matrixguide/matrixguide.github.io/user.md

 **Note:** *You do not need an email to register for Disroot account.
 You should create a username that is easily identifyable by the members in the chat*

-1. [Go through here](https://user.disroot.org/pwn-disroot/public/). *Note: There are timeout limit on the page if there is no interection.* Click **New User Registration**
+1. [Go through here](https://user.disroot.org/pwn-disroot/public/). *Note: There are timeout limit on the page if there is no interaction.* Click **New User Registration**

 ![alt text](https://i.imgur.com/AslFcNC.png "User registration")